 The emissions quoted here are taken across the full lifecycle of the power source and take into consideration the footprint of the raw materials, transport, and construction.
 The good news is that once again the safest energy sources are also best for the environment.

-We started off by talking about Chernobyl, I don’t want to minimize the suffering of the victims of that terrible accident.
+We started off the webinar by talking about Chernobyl, I don’t want to minimize the suffering of the victims of that terrible accident.
 Lots of them died painful, horrible deaths, many as a result of selflessly sacrificing their own health in order to save others.
 As a child, I was haunted by the images of the Liquidators, the so-called bio-robots, men who were charged with cleaning large chunks of radioactive graphite from the roof of the reactor.
-I visited the Chernobyl power plant, and the abandoned city of Prypiat last year, and I was taken by the monument to the victims that stands outside the reactor compound and reads “To the heroes, professionals, to those who protected the world from nuclear disaster”.
+I visited the Chernobyl power plant, and the abandoned city of Prypiat, and I was taken by the monument to the victims that stands outside the reactor compound and reads “To the heroes, professionals, to those who protected the world from nuclear disaster”.
 They are heroes in every sense of the world.

 However, replacing nuclear energy with fossil fuels kills people every single day.
 If you consider all of the lives that have been lost as a consequence of the additional reliance on coal, oil, and gas as a result of largely unfounded public fear (and hysteria) about nuclear, the tragedy of Chernobyl and Fukushima seem small by comparison.